-Some women are just #blessed when it comes to their babies sleeping through the night from day one and then there are others whose baby hasn’t slept longer than an hour at a time from day one.
-Instead of assuming it has to do with who got lucky in the sleeping baby lottery I decided for myself that if I could help control my outcome I was going to.
+Some women are just blessed that their babies sleep through the night from day one.
+Then there are others whose baby hasn’t slept longer than an hour at a time from day one.
+Instead of assuming it has to do with who got lucky in the sleeping baby lottery, I decided for myself that if I could help control my outcome I was going to.
 There were lots of things I tried that failed, but what I found out more obviously was this:

-We have a lot of control over our babies sleep patterns and we may be unknowingly preventing our babies from sleeping through the night!
+We have a lot more control over our babies sleep patterns than we think.
+We may be unknowingly preventing our babies from sleeping through the night!

 1. Confusing Baby’s Day and Night

 Getting your newborn on a day and night cycle is imperative to the success of getting them to sleep through the night.
-The first weeks of their life the baby sleeps so much it’s hard to get the routine started, but we can try our hardest to make them aware.
+The first weeks of their life the baby sleeps so much it’s hard to get the routine started, but here are a few tricks.

 Keeping the house dim and quiet all day and all night confuses the baby.
-From the first day home I always made sure that when it is morning and day time the blinds are open, I am not careful about making noise (if you have other children this will be easy!), and I interact lots with them, especially in the few precious moments their eyes actually open.
+From the first day home I always made sure that when it is day time the blinds are open.
+I am not careful about making noise (if you have other children this will be easy!).
+And I interact a lot with them, especially in the few precious moments their eyes actually open.

-When it starts to become bedtime that is when we wind down, I dim the lights, I make sure the house gets quieter with no extra stimulation.
-Then when it is bedtime I lay them down in their crib with the same routine every night.
-If they are still in the phase of NEEDING to eat in the night I wake up, feed them in the dark, no talking, no eye contact, and lay them directly back down.
-Getting them aroused with lights, TV noise, and talking they think it is time to be awake.
+When night starts to fall, we begin to wind down.
+I dim the lights, I make sure the house gets quieter with no extra stimulation.
+When it is bedtime I lay them down in their crib with the same routine every night.
+If they are still in the phase of NEEDING to eat in the night I feed them in the dark.
+There’s no talking, no eye contact, and I lay them directly back down.
+Getting them aroused with lights, TV noise, and talking will stimulate them into wakefulness.
 I know it is hard!
-You may be a night owl and want to hold and rock them all night, but there will be plenty of time for that the next day and both you and baby need rest!
+You may be a night owl and want to hold and rock them all night, but there will be plenty of time for that the next day.
+Both you and baby need rest!

 2. Having Inconsistent Sleep Times

 Having a consistent bedtime is the first priority, then consistent nap times.
-My bedtime with my first was a lot more liberal than my bedtime with my second because with my first we were a lot more social and out and about.
-With two little ones we tended to be home bodies a little more trying to juggle the two under two thing, we were ready for bedtime when it rolled around!
-Look at your schedule of your normal week and decide when the baby has to be up in the morning, for daycare, or the nanny or maybe you stay home, and pick a “wake up time.”
+My bedtime with my first was a lot more liberal than my bedtime with my second.
+With my first we were a lot more social and out and about.
+With two little ones we tended to be home bodies a little more trying to juggle the two under two thing.
+And we were ready for bedtime when it rolled around!
+Look at your typical weekly schedule and decide when the baby has to be up in the morning.
 Then go 12 hours prior and make that the bedtime.
-Twelve hours sleeping through the night was my ultimate goal and babies can more than accomplish this so I always did 8pm-8am as sleeping through the night.
+Babies are fully capable of sleeping 12 hours, so I always did 8pm-8am as sleeping through the night.
 It didn’t take my boys long to get there.
 Have hope mama!